ricmeira/UserFormES6/README.md

 Still to come:

-1-Validation
+1-Validation - In progress

-2-Modules

-3-Tests
+2-Tests

-4-Prettier pages and CSS
+3-Prettier pages and CSS

-5-WebPack

-6-Refatoration
+4-WebPack - In progress

+5-Refatoration - To start